ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ### 6. Spend it on Cost of Doing Business

--
 - I think we confuse value with value currency.
 - Things can have value but enough for customers to pay.

-Value without currency is not anyhting.
+Value without currency is not a business.

 ## Inflections
 - Regulatory